 Here are 9 Disney changes to be aware of as you prepare to experience the magic now, in 2022, and beyond.

 This post contains affiliate links, which means that we may receive a small commission, at no cost to you, if you make a purchase through a link.
 For more info, see disclosure.

-There have been many changes to family travel since the start of the 2020 pandemic.
+There have been many changes to family travel since the start of the worldwide pandemic.

 In order to manage attendance and limit the number of its daily guests, reservations are now required to visit any of Walt Disney World’s 4 theme parks.

 Gone are the days of massive crowds arriving at a walk-up ticket counter to purchase Disney theme park tickets.

 The number of theme park reservation days you can hold at one time varies based on your plans, i.e. Disney Resort and select hotel guests, vs. Annual Passholders, vs. existing ticketholders.

 Additional planning tip: Disney’s Park Pass reservation system is expected to be in effect until January 14, 2023.